Wallace Barnes: Political career

 Barnes served as Bristol Republican town chairman from 1953 to 1955, and in 1954, was the Republican nominee for U.S. Congress in the 1st District.
 He lost to the incumbent Democrat Thomas J. Dodd, later a U.S. Senator, with 43.0% of the vote.
 In 1958, he was elected as a Connecticut State Senator in the 5th Senatorial District, where he served for two terms until 1962.
-From 1966-1970, he was elected a Connecticut State Senator in the 8th Senatorial District, and also served as the ranking Republican Member of the Appropriations Committee and a member of the Governor's Finance Advisory Committee.
+From 1966-1970, he was elected a Connecticut State Senator in the 8th Senatorial District and also served as the ranking Republican Member of the Appropriations Committee and a member of the Governor's Finance Advisory Committee.
 During this time, he worked on court reform and environmental issues, and was unanimously elected Senate Minority Leader in November 1968.

-In April 1969, the Connecticut Senate Republicans were angered by the Democratic Senators for convening private meetings or caucuses that lasted until 4:00pm or 6:00pm, despite that the Senate was supposed to convene altogether at 2:00pm each day.
+In April 1969, the Connecticut Senate Republicans were angered by the Democratic Senators for convening private meetings or caucuses that lasted until 4:00 pm or 6:00 pm, despite the Senate being supposed to convene altogether at 2:00 pm each day.
 At the time, the Democrats outnumbered the Republicans 24 to 12.
 On Wednesday, April 23, the Republicans began banging their shoes on their desks in protest after the Democratic majority emerged from a private caucus several hours late, mirroring Nikita Khrushchev's shoe-banging incident at the United Nations in 1960.
 On Thursday, April 24, Barnes placed his right boot on his desk "as a symbol of the protest."

 The culmination of this symbolic protest was on Tuesday, May 6, 1969, when the Republicans placed several hundred pairs of shoes on the sidewalk in front of the state capitol.
-While Barnes himself was not present for this incident, a research assistant and secretary from his staff were involved in the demonstration.
+While Barnes was not present for this incident, a research assistant and secretary from his staff were involved in the demonstration.
 The shoes were eventually donated.

-From 1966 to 1967, he served on the Governor's Clean Water Task Force and on the Governor's Committee for Equal Employment Opportunity.
+From 1966 to 1967, he served on the Governor's Clean Water Task Force and the Governor's Committee for Equal Employment Opportunity.
 In February 1997, Governor John Rowland of Connecticut appointed Barnes Chairman of the Connecticut Employment and Training Commission, a position which is charged with overseeing and improving the coordination of all education, employment, and training programs in Connecticut.

 In 1970, Barnes ran against Thomas J. Meskill for the Republican nomination for governor in Connecticut.
 Before the August 1970 primary, Meskill was the Republican convention-endorsed candidate.
 Barnes was later defeated in the primary.
-In 2004 when Meskill died, Barnes remarked in his obituary that the two were friends before the primary and remained so for long afterward.
+In 2004, when Meskill died, Barnes remarked in his obituary that the two were friends before the primary and remained so for long afterward.

 Barnes was a delegate to the Republican National Convention in 1956, 1958, 1960, 1964, 1988, and 1992, 2004, and 2008.